Crucifixion of Jesus: Talmud

-Although the question of the equivalence of the identities of Yeshu and Jesus has at times been debated, many historians agree that the above 2nd-century passage is likely to be about Jesus, Peter Schäfer stating that there can be no doubt that this narrative of the execution in the Talmud refers to Jesus of Nazareth.
+Although the question of the equivalence of the identities of Yeshu and Jesus has at times been debated, many historians agree that the above 3rd-4th century passage is likely to be about Jesus, Peter Schäfer stating that there can be no doubt that this narrative of the execution in the Talmud refers to Jesus of Nazareth.
 Robert Van Voorst states that the Sanhedrin 43a reference to Jesus can be confirmed not only from the reference itself, but from the context that surrounds it.
-Sanhedrin 43a relates that Yeshu had been condemned to death by the royal government of Judaea – this lineage was stripped of all legal authority upon Herod the Great's ascension to the throne in 37 BC, meaning the execution had to have taken place close to 40 years before Jesus was even born.
+But conversely, Sanhedrin 43a relates that Yeshu had been condemned to death by the royal government of Judaea – this lineage was stripped of all legal authority upon Herod the Great's ascension to the throne in 37 BC, meaning the execution had to have taken place close to 40 years before Jesus was even born.

+Samaritanism

+Samaritan tradition preserved in the Tolidah places the death of Jesus during the reign of Tiberius and attributes it to Pontius Pilate, under the Samaritan High Priest Yahunatan.
+“During the days of Yahunatan, Jesus, son of Mary, [and] son of Joseph the carpenter, the son of the adulteress, was killed in ‘Cursed Salem’ during the reign of Tiberius, king of Rome, by Pilate the Archon.”The account refers to both Mary and Jerusalem in strongly polemical language.